matthewgdv/subtypes/README.md

 * Incorporates the aenum library's `extend_enum` function directly as `Enum.extend_enum()`
 * Provides `Enum.names` and `Enum.values` attributes that return lists
 * A `ValueEnum` subclass which returns the value of its members on attribute access, rather than the members themselves.
-* An `AutoEnum` class which does not require values to be explicitly set, and sets the values to be snake_cased versions of the name
+* An `AutoEnum` class which does not require values to be explicitly set, and sets the values to be lowercased versions of the name

 The `Markup` class (subclasses `bs4.BeautifulSoup`)
 --------------------